-Date of appointment and period of engagement
+1. Date of appointment and period of engagement

-We were appointed auditors of the Company by the General Meeting of the Company's members in 1988.
+We were first appointed auditors of the Company by the General Meeting of the Company's members to audit the consolidated and separate financial statements of the Company for the year ended in 1988.
 Our appointment has been renewed annually by shareholders' resolution.
-Our total uninterrupted period of engagement is 36 years covering the periods ended 31 December 1987 to 31 December 2023.
+Our total uninterrupted period of engagement is 38 years covering the periods ended 31 December 1987 to 31 December 2024.

-Consistency of auditors' report to the additional report to the Audit Committee
+2. Consistency of auditors' report to the additional report to the Audit Committee

-We confirm that our audit opinion is consistent with the additional report presented to the Audit Committee dated 11 April 2024.
+We confirm that our audit opinion on the consolidated and separate financial statements expressed in this report is consistent with the additional report presented to the Audit Committee of the Company, which is dated 11 April 2025, in accordance with Article 11 of the EU Regulation 537/2014.

-Provision of Non-audit Services ('NAS')
+3. Provision of Non-audit Services ('NAS')

-We have not provided any prohibited NAS referred to in Article 5 of EU Regulation 537/2014 as applied by Section 72 of the Auditors Law of 2017, L.53(I)2017, as amended from time to time ("Law L53(I)/2017").
+We have not provided any prohibited NAS referred to in Article 5 of EU Regulation 537/2014 as applied by Section 72 of the Auditors Law of 2017, as amended from time to time ("Law L53(I)/2017").